dcamps-hacken/staking-bank/README.md

 ## 🥈Hardhat Localhost Testnet

-In order to run any test in this network, you will first need to start a Hardhat Node in a different terminal:
+In order to interact with this network, you will first need to start a Hardhat Node in a different terminal:

 ```
 yarn hardhat node